armannorouzi/Predicting-prediction-model-performance/Study-plan-v4.md

 Each of the data sets will then be split into a development sample and a validation sample with the train test split function implemented in the scikit-learn package in python (10).
 The development sample representing the development setting will contain 80 percent of the dataset and the validation sample representing the transfer setting will contain the remaining 20 percent.

 *Sequence of analysis*
 Analysis in this study is all performed in the programming language python (11).
-The sequence of analysis to conduct this study is model development, model validation, propensity model development, propensity model validation and model comparison.
+The sequence of analysis to conduct this study is model development, model validation, propensity method model development, propensity method model validation and model comparison.

 *Model development*
 During this step a prediction model is developed with the development sample in each data set by using logistic regression implemented in the scikit-learn package in python (12).
 To avoid overfitting the model we will utilize a bootstrap to estimate a linear shrinkage factor that will be applied to the model coefficients (13).
 The shrunk model will then be used to calculate the accuracy of the model within the development sample.